sabihk/smart/readme.md

 Project Setup
 -------------
-1) Create a database & provide credentials in .env file.
+1) Run "composer install" from command line to get vendor folder.
 2) Run "php artisan key:generate".
 3) Provide write mode for "storage" folder.

+4) Create a database & provide credentials in ".env" file.
+(Change .env.example to .env)
-4) Run "php artisan migrate" from command line.
+5) Run "php artisan migrate" from command line.
-    This will create users table with all the fields needed in this application.
+    This will create users table with all the fields needed for this application.

 Application Architecture
 ------------------------
 1) There are 2 user types:

     i)  User
     ii) Admin

 2) Any user can register in this application and will be provided 'User' role.